 Read review: Tenaya Tarifa

 Why You Should Trust Us

-Our testing took place on extended road trips across many of the most iconic and varied climbing destinations of the American west.
+Our testing took place on extended road trips across many of the most iconic and varied climbing destinations of the American West.
 These shoes saw everything from steep, pocketed limestone near Lander to the smooth granite cracks of Yosemite.
-Rest assured that we've edged and smeared on rock something like your home crag or next destination.
-In addition to rock types, we've tested on a variety of foot shapes as well, intentionally selecting testers that represent the broad range of foot shapes and sizes.
+Rest assured that we've edged and smeared on rock that's something like your next destination or home crag.
+In addition to rock types, we've tested on a variety of foot shapes as well, intentionally selecting testers that represent the broad variety of human foot designs.
 This is in recognition of the fact that a great shoe for one climber might be unbearable to wear for another, purely based on fit.